Arterial Line Dynamic Response Testing

 The over-damped trace will lose its dicrotic notch, and there wont be more than one oscillation.

 This happens when there is clot in the catheter tip, or an air bubble in the tubing.
+The higher frequency components of the complex wave which forms the pulse are damped to the point where they noi longer contribute to the shape of the pulse waveform.

 The under-damped arterial line waveform